GriffithUniLibrary/redcap-intro-superseded/content/6-distribution.md

 8. User rights may be important if you are collaborating with other researchers on this project.
 They are outside the scope of this workshop.
 9. Click I’m done on the Test your project section.
 10. Click I’m done on Move your project to production status.

-11. Explain that it is not strictly necessary to click all of the “I’m done” boxes to move to production, but it is a handy checklist to make sure you have completed what you need to do before going live.
+It is not strictly necessary to click all of the “I’m done” boxes to move to production, but it is a handy checklist to make sure you have completed what you need to do before going live.
 {% endcapture %}
 {% include card.html header="Move your project to production status" text=production %}

+{% include figure.html img="move-to-production.png" alt="Alt text" caption="Move your project to production status" width="100" %}

 {% capture livedata %}
 1. Click on Survey Distribution Tools on the left-hand navigation.